Make a commitment to your Sacred Quest.

-Sometimes you may find your mission in the world mundane.
-A centering question of almost universal application is to ask yourself, “What’s the best use of my time right now?”
+A centering question of almost universal application is asking yourself, “What’s the best use of my time right now?”

-Writing twenty-five words or less does not take long, but composing these words is worth all the time and soul-searching that it takes to come up with them.
-If you can’t formulate a Mission Statement then your life is adrift.
-I can’t imagine waking up in the morning, and certainly can’t see walking out the front door to do anything without an implicit Mission Statement.
-The fact that you may never have written down a Mission Statement, of course, doesn’t mean you lack one.
-Your Mission Statement may well be implicit in your thoughts and actions.
-But it is a major step toward clarity, focus and effective action to clarify your Mission Statement, writing it on paper so that it becomes a concrete object that you carry with you always.
+Writing twenty-five words or less does not take long, but composing these words is worth all the time and soul-searching it takes to develop them.
+If you can’t formulate a Mission Statement, your life is adrift.
+I can’t imagine waking up in the morning and certainly can’t see walking out the front door to do anything without an implicit Mission Statement.
+You may never formulate a Mission Statement, but that doesn’t mean you lack one.
+Your Mission Statement may be implicit in your thoughts and actions.
+But it is a major step toward clarity, focus, and effective action to clarify your Mission Statement, writing it on paper so that it becomes a concrete object that you carry with you always.

 Your Mission Statement itself is more than symbolic.
 It is representative of your intentionality, but it is also the literal, functional, language-coded core of your life.

-See: Temporal Fencing and Life Fields Pathfinding/Daymapping Mechanical Resistance Matrix writings on the Warrior Stance For more on the Sacred Quest see The Path of the Numinous -- Living and Working with the Creative Muse and Parallel Journeys
+For more on the Sacred Quest see The Path of the Numinous — Living and Working with the Creative Muse